fbtwitter/backend-replit/README.md

 This is the boilerplate code for the Basic Node and Express Challenges.
 Instructions for working on these challenges start at https://www.freecodecamp.org/learn/apis-and-microservices/basic-node-and-express/

+## Intro

+Node.js is a JavaScript runtime tailored for server-side application development, offering crucial modules like HTTP for server operations and File System for effective file handling.

+In the realm of application enhancement, npm packages, comprised of smaller modules, empower developers to efficiently augment the functionality of their projects.

+Enter Express, a lightweight web application framework and a standout npm package.
+Express seamlessly integrates into Node.js, streamlining server creation and simplifying routing tasks.
+This includes directing users to specific endpoints like /blog with ease, contributing to a more efficient and cohesive development experience.

 ## Start a working express server

 in express, routes takes a following structure: app.METHOD(PATH, HANDLER)